Fleetwood Mac (1975 album): Background

-In 1974, Fleetwood Mac relocated from England to California to manage the band's affairs better.
+In 1974, Fleetwood Mac relocated to California from England so they could better manage the band's affairs.
 In California, they recorded an album, Heroes Are Hard to Find, and set out on tour.
 Shortly after finishing the tour, Bob Welch (guitarist, singer, and composer) left the band, ending Fleetwood Mac's ninth lineup in eight years, to form the band Paris.

 Prior to Welch's departure, Mick Fleetwood was advised to visit Sound City Studios by an employee who worked at the facility.
 Fleetwood arrived at Sound City Studios and met with producer Keith Olsen, who showed him some demos for the purpose of demonstrating the studio's sonic capabilities.
 There, Olsen played Fleetwood an album he had recently engineered, titled Buckingham Nicks.
 Fleetwood particularly enjoyed the guitar solo on the album's final song, "Frozen Love", and decided to "take a mental note" of the duo.

 Once Welch had departed from the band, Fleetwood contacted Olsen about hiring Lindsey Buckingham for Fleetwood Mac.
 Olsen informed Fleetwood that Buckingham was unlikely to accept the invitation to join Fleetwood Mac unless Buckingham's musical and romantic partner, Stevie Nicks, could join as well.
 During his conversation with Fleetwood, Buckingham reaffirmed that he would be unwilling to join the band without Nicks.

 After Fleetwood played the rest of the band the Buckingham Nicks album, Christine McVie insisted that they meet with Buckingham and Nicks before officially accepting them as members of Fleetwood Mac.
 An informal interview was held at the Mexican restaurant El Carmen to determine if Buckingham and Nicks would be suitable for the band.
 Before they met up, Fleetwood and John McVie agreed that Christine McVie would make the final determination on whether Nicks would join the Fleetwood Mac due to her initial apprehension about having another woman in the band.
 Nicks, who was the first to arrive at El Carmen for the informal interview, was still dressed in a flapper dress from her shift at the restaurant.
 After the interview, Fleetwood invited Buckingham and Nicks to join Fleetwood Mac, and this tenth lineup of the band proved to be its most successful.
 Within three months, the band had recorded the album Fleetwood Mac, with recording sessions beginning in February 1975.